Burnfoot, County Londonderry: Features

 In 2010 a man appeared in court charged with provocative behaviour after removing a loyalist flag from a lamppost in the area.
 The judge stated he should be commended for his actions.

+Ameneties

+Burnfoot contains a fishing trail that Causeway Coast and Glens Borough Council stated they were looking to extend to Dungiven.
+Burnfoot contains Bovevagh Old Church, a former medieval church that was built upon an older monastery that was believed to have been founded by St Columba in 557.
+There was a wooden church until 1100 when it burned down and was rebuilt in stone.
+It was in use as a parish church until the 19th century and had its own erenaghs until the 17th century.

 Transport

 The village has good road links via Dungiven, but has limited public transport connections.